gotschmarcel/goserv/README.md

 ## License

 MIT licensed.
-See the LICENSE for more information.
+See the LICENSE file for more information.